 “The humanitarian crisis must be acted upon not just at the U.S. border, but also in the countries where these children are escaping from.
 The only way to stop these children from running to the U.S. is to address the root causes and establish an effective safety net for children,” said Rives.

-The TIP report estimates more than 20 million people around the world are victims of modern day slavery, feeding an industry that generates a profit of $150 billion a year around the world.
+The TIP report estimates more than 20 million people around the world are victims of modern day slavery, feeding an industry that generates a profit $150 billion dollars a year around the world.
 Having this many vulnerable children only creates the potential to add to that number.

 “We are disappointed to see Honduras upgraded on the list, with such severe problems still unaddressed.
 We feel it sends the wrong message to other countries struggling with child exploitation and violence.
 However, we are committed to working with the government of both Honduras and the United States to ensure that one day every child will have the chance to escape exploitation,” Rives said.